LOVDnl/VKGL_import/README.md

 This script will build this cache if you do not have it, but since building the cache may take a long time, it is recommended to use the NC cache from the [caches](https://github.com/LOVDnl/caches) project.

-The script will store errors like so:
+The script will store errors using JSON, like so:

 ```
 NC_000001.10:g.150771703C>T     {"EREF":"C not found at position 150771703, found T instead."}